jsl/marshalled_attributes/README.markdown

     create_table :tacos do |table|
         table.binary :salsa
-        table.binary :enchilada
+        table.binary :guacamole
     end

-Finally, in the ActiveRecord::Base class, use the same syntax that you would have with the Rails YAML serialization scheme, replacing :serialize with :marshal:
+Finally, in the ActiveRecord::Base class, use the same syntax that you would have with the Rails YAML serialization scheme, replacing ':serialize with ':marshal':

-`marshal :salsa, :enchilada`
+    marshal :salsa, :guacamole

-The attributes :salsa and :enchilada will be automatically Marshal loaded and dumped as needed, allowing you to store Arrays and other Marshal-serializable objects in your database.
+The attributes :salsa and :guacamole will be automatically Marshal loaded and dumped as needed, allowing you to store Arrays and other Marshal-serializable objects in your database.

+For example:

+    Taco.create!(:salsa => [ 'tomatoes', 'onions' ], :guacamole => [ 'avocado', 'jalapeno' ])